 Tax Credit and Rebates.
 Many states offer tax credits and rebates for installing commercial window tinting.
 In homes with lots of glass and in high-rise office buildings, these tax incentives and rebates can add up to significant savings.

 Return on Investment.
 Even without tax credits and state rebates, solar window film offers a quick payback period compared to energy upgrades by replacing lighting fixtures, older windows and HVAC equipment.
 The typical return on investment is about three years.

 Voided Warranties.
 If you have new windows, some manufacturers’ warranties may be voided by applying any type of window tinting or film.
 It’s best to check your warranty to make sure you can add window tinting without voiding your warranty.

 Application Problems.
 With certain types of windows and doors, commercial window tinting may be more difficult to install.
 French doors and windows with many individual panes and mullions are harder to treat with a smooth application.
 This could result in a bubbly-looking finished appearance.

 Quality Products.
 Commercial window tinting and films can vary in quality based on the manufacturing process.
 Before you invest in the application for your home or office, look for films that are certified by the National Fenestration Rating Council (NFRC).
 They are a third-party, non-profit organization that sponsors certified ratings and labeling on consumer products like windows, doors, and skylights.

 Using the Wrong Product.
 Newer, shiny window films are invisible from inside.
-They reflect UV light away from the window, but allow natural light to come through to brighten the space.
-Dark window films not only block UV light, but they also absorb heat that gets transferred into the interior space.
+They reflect UV light away from the window but allow natural light to come through to brighten the space.
+Dark window films not only block UV light, but also absorb heat that gets transferred into the interior space.
 They block a lot of natural light making the interior feel much darker.
 This results in the need for more interior lighting which increases energy costs.